gustavo-hms/pkgs/README.md

 - Archlinux-based distros;
 - Debian-based distros.

 But it's very easy to add support for other distros, even if you don't know [lua](https://www.lua.org/) (the language used to write the program).
-Take a look at the `config` section of the `pkg` script.
+Take a look at the `config` section of the `pkgs` script.
 You will also find a section for translations there if you want to help.

 # Installation

 By now, there isn't an installation script.
-But you can simply take the `pkg` file in this repository and place it in your `PATH`.
+But you can simply take the `pkgs` file in this repository and place it in your `PATH`.
 You must have both [lua](https://www.lua.org/) and [fzf](https://github.com/junegunn/fzf) installed in your system.

 There's also an autocompletion script for the fish shell.
-If you want to use it, just place the `pkg.fish` file inside the `~/.config/fish/completions` directory.
+If you want to use it, just place the `pkgs.fish` file inside the `~/.config/fish/completions` directory.
 Since I don't use other shells (why do you? =D), I didn't make autocompletion scripts for them.
 But contributions are welcome.

 # Why?

 There are two problems with current package managers I want to address: the first one is that each package manager has a unique interface, different from the others and, since I frequently manage computers with different distributions, it's hard to memorise each one; second, all of them have at least some annoying usability problems.
-Hopefully, `pkg` can help solving some of these problems.
+Hopefully, `pkgs` can help solving some of these problems.

 But, “what kind of usability problems you see in current package managers?” you may ask.
 Well, it depends on the program.
 Let's see: